Solicitor Fees for Lasting Power of Attorney: What to Expect

 • Help avoid potential issues: They can spot problems before they happen and suggest ways to fix them.

-For example, if you need a power of attorney for a family member who owns a lot of real estate, a solicitor can ensure the document covers everything related to managing those properties.
+For example, if you need a power of attorney for a family member who owns a lot of real estate, a consultant can ensure the document covers everything related to managing those properties.
 This way, you won’t run into trouble later.

 Making an Informed Decision